The Complexity of Phylogeny Constraint Satisfaction Problems: Introduction

 \section{Introduction}

-Phylogenetic consistency problems are computational problems that have been studied for phylogenetic reconstruction in computational biology, but also in other areas dealing with large amounts of possibly inconsistent data about trees, such as computational genealogy or computational linguistics.
+Phylogenetic consistency problems are computational problems that have been studied for phylogenetic reconstruction in computational biology, but also in other areas dealing with large amounts of possibly inconsistent data about trees, such as database theory~\cite{ASSU}, computational genealogy, and computational linguistics.
 Given a collection of \emph{partial information} about a tree, we would like to know whether the information is \emph{consistent} in the sense that there exists a single tree that it is compatible with all the given partial information.
 A concrete example of a computational problem in this context is the \emph{rooted triple consistency problem}.
-In an instance of this problem, we are given a set $V$ of variables, and a set of triples from $V^3$, written in the form $ab|c$ where $a,b,c \in V$, and we would like to know whether there exists a rooted tree $T$ whose leaves are from $V$ such that for each of the given triples $ab|c$ the youngest common ancestor of $a$ and $b$ in this tree is below the youngest common ancestor of $a$ and $c$.
+For an informal description of this problem we consider the evolution process as a rooted binary tree in which each node presents a species and the root presents the origin of life.
+In an instance of the problem, we are given a set $V$ of variables, and a set of triples from $V^3$, written in the form $ab|c$ where $a,b,c \in V$, and we would like to know whether there exists a rooted tree $T$ whose leaves are from $V$ such that for each of the given triples $ab|c$ the youngest common ancestor of $a$ and $b$ in this tree is a descendant of the youngest common ancestor of $a$ and $c$.
 Aho, Sagiv, Szymanski, and Ullmann presented a polynomial-time algorithm for this problem~\cite{ASSU}.

-Many computational problems that are defined similarly as the rooted triple consistency problem have been studied in the literature.
+Many computational problems that are defined similarly to the rooted triple consistency problem have been studied in the literature.
 Examples include the \emph{subtree avoidance problem} (Ng, Steel, and Wormald~\cite{NgSteelWormald}) and the \emph{forbidden triple problem} (Bryant~\cite{Bryant}) which are NP-hard problems.
-Bodirsky \& Mueller~\cite{phylo-long} have determined the complexity of rooted phylogeny problems for the special case where the disjunctive constraint relations.
+Bodirsky \& Mueller~\cite{phylo-long} have determined the complexity of rooted phylogeny problems for the special case where the constraint relations are disjunctions of atomic formulas of form $xy|z$.
 This result covers, for instance, the subtree avoidance problem and the forbidden triple problem.